rodrigomescua/reitti/README.md

 3. Access the application at `http://localhost:8080`

-Default user name and password is `admin`
+Default username and password is `admin`

 ### Building Docker Image